Mini chainsaws like the Milwaukee M12 2527-21 are ideal tools for working on light-duty lumberjack projects.

 What do you use a mini chainsaw for?

-It is ideal for light-duty work, such as landscaping, pruning small branches (orchards), trimming yards, cutting bamboo, etc.
+It is ideal for light-duty work, such as landscaping, pruning small branches (orchards), trimming trees in your yard, cutting bamboo, etc.

 Are mini chainsaws pointless?

-With its small and compact construction, the saw comes in handy when dealing with light pruning and landscaping work.
+With their small and compact construction, these saws come in handy when dealing with light pruning and landscaping work.

 Lastly, if none of these options have suited what you need, check out this selection of the best battery-powered chainsaws for some more alternatives.